amwellius/MPC_SPS_2024/README.md

   - create a MAP of the track and control the car according the map and the real data
   - add ADC values as a safety to override reading-map-changing speed too much
   - add control for LEDs from real-time ADC samples
+  - add small braking when approaching a bend section

   FUTURE TASKS:
   - normalize ADC samples to -100; 0; 100
-  - test different time intervals for car control and ADC
+  - test different time intervals for car control and ADC - this will ensure more samples hence better reactions of the car (proven by other students)
+  - experiment with different CORR thresholds and windows on the real track

 NOTES TO FINDING A NEW LAP START
  - already tried many algorithms